olavolav/te-causality/README.markdown

 ### Light scattering

 To simulate light scattering, we need to load the spatial positions of each node from a YAML file.
-You therefore need to have the [yaml-cpp](http://code.google.com/p/yaml-cpp) libraries installed.
+You therefore need to have the [yaml-cpp](http://code.google.com/p/yaml-cpp) libraries installed (version 0.5.0 or greater).

 ### Binless methods